 How do you know you're really getting a good deal during a furniture store's "Going out of Business Sale"?
-Follow these tips from local furniture craftsman Mark Gatterdam to ensure you won't have buyer's regret once your new addition comes home.
+Follow these tips from Huateng furniture to ensure you won't have buyer's regret once your new addition comes home.

 2. Look for quality: A good quality item is one that will last you as long